 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas probate law and how the estate planning process may impact your family.
+If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed estate planning attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
+Free-of-charge consultations with one of our estate planning attorneys can not only help you learn more about estate planning but how your family circumstances may be impacted regarding the filing of an estate planning case.